-Accomondations in Khanian
+Accommodations in Khanian

 Kaghan is typically extravagant, so spend the night at Kaghan and spend the next day exploring Naran.
 The city center of Kagan is very congested; however, it is only a few hundred meters long.
 There are different types and they range from luxury accommodations and boutique inns to budget inns.
-Each of the inns provides its visitors with stunning accommodation, whether they are extravagant or budget-friendly lodges.
+Each of the inns provides its visitors with stunning accommodations, whether they are extravagant or budget-friendly lodges.

 Famous Dishes of Khanian

 Naturally caught fish and other Pakistani dishes are prepared in small bistros and restaurants.
-Numerous guest houses and hostels also provide sustenance, however it’s always a smart idea to drop by and grab a bite to eat at one of the regular bistros.
+Numerous guest houses and hostels also provide sustenance, however, it’s always a smart idea to drop by and grab a bite to eat at one of the regular bistros.